4 The Discovery of DNA

 - Identify the contributions of Chargaff, Franklin, Watson, and Crick to the discovery of the structure of DNA

-Lecture Video: The Discovery of DNA, The Central Dogma, Genomics, and Proteomics.
+Lecture Video: The Discovery of DNA and Subsequent Biology Revolution

 Griffith’s Experiment and the basis of inheritance (1929)